Intrastate commerce is when you drive a CMV within a State and you do not meet any of the descriptions for interstate commerce.

 Interstate travel means you have left your home state during the trip.
 If you stay within your home state, it's considered intrastate.
 Take your time and read the questions and answers carefully so you don't get the two mixed up.

-(E) - No manual transmission.
-If an applicant performs the skills test in a vehicle equipped with an automatic transmission, the State must indicate on the CDL, if issued, that the person is restricted from operating a CMV equipped with a manual transmission.
-For the purposes of the skills test and the restriction, an automatic transmission includes any transmission not operating fully on the gearshift and clutch principle.
+(L) - No Air brake equipped CMV: If an applicant does not take or fails the air brake component of the knowledge test, or performs the skills test in a vehicle not equipped with air brakes, the State must indicate on the CLP or CDL, if issued, that the person is restricted from operating a CMV equipped with any type of air brakes.
+For the purposes of the skills test and the restriction, air brakes include any braking system operating fully or partially on the air brake principle.

 The Introdction portion of the CDL manual will be on the General Knowledge portion of the CDL permit written exam.
 It will cover quite a few topics including: